Aris B.C.: 1985–1991: 7 consecutive Greek Championships (5 Doubles)

-Disappointment did not get much in the way of Aris' progress.
-With the financial support of Akis Michailides, a successful Greek businessman and President of the team, one of the most crucial transfers ever in the Greek League occurred after the 1983–1984 season, when Aris brought Panagiotis Giannakis to the team from Ionikos Nikaias.
-Nikos Galis now had a first-class partner.
-The result was total carnage for the opposing teams.
-The lethal back court blazed through the Greek League for seven consecutive years, with the help of players such as Nikos Filippou, Michalis Romanidis, Lefteris Subotić, Georgios Doxakis, Vassilis Lipiridis, and others, winning 7 Greek League championships, and 5 Greek Cups (with one Greek Cup being memorably lost to Panathinaikos in 1986, as Galis performed surprisingly poorly in a single-elimination game in Athens).
+With the financial support of Akis Michailides, a successful Greek businessman and President of the team, Aris brought Panagiotis Giannakis to the team from Ionikos Nikaias, to play alongside players such as Nikos Filippou, Michalis Romanidis, Lefteris Subotić, Georgios Doxakis, Vassilis Lipiridis, and others, winning 7 Greek League championships, and 5 Greek Cups (with one Greek Cup being lost to Panathinaikos in 1986, as Galis performed poorly in a single-elimination game in Athens).
 Especially between 1985 and 1988, the question was not who the Greek League champion would be, but if Aris would go undefeated or not, as the club won an unparalleled 80 games in a row at one point.